mihanovak1024/mihanovak1024.github.io/_posts/2024-01-09-2-years-into-frontend.md

 I've always wanted to see what's it like leading a team and I'm currently enjoing it.
 I take care of planning and ensuring smooth delivery, new feature discovery and prototyping (for easier time estimation).

+You're always present in big picture discussions with other Team Leads and you can have a big impact with certain strategic decisions.

 # Conclusion

 It's been great working at Turtl and I can't wait to see what 2024 brings!